The Categories for the Description of Works of Art (CDWA)

 Purpose of CDWA

-The use of the CDWA framework will contribute to the integrity
+The use of the CDWA guidelines will contribute to the integrity

 and longevity of data and will facilitate the inevitable migration